Pavane (novel): Reception

-Pavane soon found an important place in the alternative history subgenre of science fiction and the work's high reputation continues; The Cambridge Companion to Science Fiction assesses it as "now credited as the finest of all 'alternative histories'".
-Algis Budrys found the novel to be "a tapestry of a book; a marvel of storytelling", and concluded that, despite an unnecessary Coda, it was "a truly wonderful work".
+Pavane soon found an important place in the alternative history subgenre of science fiction and the work's high reputation continues; The Cambridge Companion to Science Fiction assesses it as "now credited as the finest of all 'alternative histories.
+Algis Budrys found the novel to be "a tapestry of a book; a marvel of storytelling", and concluded that, despite an unnecessary "Coda", it was "a truly wonderful work".
+In Science Fiction: The 100 Best Novels, however, the "Coda" is judged "very revealing": acting as the novel's epilogue, it explains that throughout history the Church was acting with foreknowledge of dangerous scientific developments in the twentieth century, and was trying to delay them.